-- (1) The term Existing Stockholders does not include an executive officer of the Company who will exercise an option for 14,500 shares following the Reorganization and who will sell such shares in the Offerings. - (2) Excludes 4,335,500 shares to be sold by the Existing Stockholders to new investors in connection with the Offerings.
-Includes 1,250,000 shares which the Existing Stockholders have committed to transfer to NSI and its affiliates (other than the Company) for subsequent issuance in connection with employee stock bonus awards and 1,605,000 shares which the Existing Stockholders intend to contribute to the Company for subsequent issuance upon exercise of the Distributor Options. - (3) The cash consideration paid by the Existing Stockholders has been reduced by distributions previously made to the Existing Stockholders and certain distributions to be received by the Existing Stockholders out of the net proceeds of the Offerings.
-See "The Reorganization and S Corporation Distribution" and "Use of Proceeds."
+(1) Excludes the 2,850,000 shares to be sold by the Selling Stockholders to new investors in connection with the Offerings.
+Includes 1,250,000 shares which the Existing Stockholders have committed to transfer to NSI and its affiliates (other than the Company) for subsequent issuance in connection with employee stock bonus awards and 1,605,000 shares which the Existing Stockholders intend to contribute to the Company for subsequent issuance upon exercise of the Distributor Options.

-(4) Includes 4,335,500 shares to be sold by the Existing Stockholders, 14,500 shares to be sold by an executive officer of the Company after exercise of an option and 4,750,000 shares to be sold by the Company in connection with the Offerings.
+- (2) The cash consideration paid by the Existing Stockholders has been reduced by distributions previously made to the Existing Stockholders and certain distributions to be received by the Existing Stockholders out of the net proceeds of the Offerings.
+See "The Reorganization and S Corporation Distribution" and "Use of Proceeds." - (3) Includes 2,850,000 shares to be sold by the Selling Stockholders and 4,750,000 shares to be sold by the Company in connection with the Offerings.